Continuous-variable photonic quantum extreme learning machines for fast collider-data selection: Continuous-variable quantum extreme learning machines

 The use of Gaussian circuits for QELMs offers several advantages.
 They are experimentally stable, with operations that can be easily reconfigured via phase and pump control.
 Moreover, they operate on continuous-variable optical modes, enabling natural parallel encoding of real-valued input features.
 Even though purely Gaussian dynamics are classically simulable, their random projections act as efficient high-dimensional analogue feature maps that approximate smooth kernel families~\cite{Killoran2019,Henderson2020,Shen2017}.
 For real-time or on-detector use cases, this physical implementation emphasises determinism and latency over quantum advantage: the optical computation proceeds at the speed of light, and retraining requires simple linear regression, providing several orders of magnitude faster adaptation than iterative gradient-based neural networks.
 Compared to digital accelerators, the photonic substrate introduces negligible thermal load and can operate at room temperature with low optical power, fulfilling key criteria for deployment close to detectors.

 Thus, our CV-QELM architecture consists of three stages: (i) input embedding by multimode displacement, (ii) propagation through a fixed Gaussian interferometric circuit that provides random mixing and entanglement via cascading $\hat{C}_X(s)$-gates, and (iii) readout through Gaussian compatible detection to yield the feature vector $\Phi_\mathrm{(hom)}(\mathbf{x})$.
 This design balances expressivity and trainability while maintaining fixed optical latency, making continuous-variable photonics a practical platform for scalable quantum extreme learning at the front-end of high-energy physics data acquisition chains.
+In a practical collider trigger environment, the classical detector features must be encoded into the optical device on an event-by-event basis.
+This can be achieved using electro-optic modulators that map electronic signals into optical phase or amplitude shifts, thereby implementing the displacement operations $\hat{D}(\alpha(\mathbf{x}))$.
+Modern integrated modulators based on silicon photonics typically achieve bandwidths in the tens of GHz range, corresponding to response times of order 10–100\,ps.
+This is substantially faster than the 25\,ns bunch-crossing interval of the LHC, and therefore compatible with event-by-event encoding at the 40\,MHz collision rate.